jyi/casino/experiments/README.md

 $ cd avatar
 $ python3 avatar.py Chart_4
 ```
+This will generate patch candidates with Avatar for Chart 4.

 Note: this will consumes a lot of disk space.
 Make sure that you have more than 1GB of space.

 ## 2. Run SimAPR